Yuge168/Thesis/README.md

-The thesis is written in thesis_uofs.tex based on the template of U of S. I have highlighted the title of a subsubsection, which is a confusing part for me.
-Based on the template's introduction, the table of content will be generated automatically if the sectioning commands are appropriately used.
-However, it does not work.
-I guess I did something wrong when I insert the sections or subsections.
+The thesis is written in the thesis uofs.text based on the template of U of S. I have highlighted the title of a subsubsection (2.1.1), which is the first trial of collaborative writing.

 # Run the following commands: